Why Your Marketing Team Needs to Perform an Interpretive Dance

 Alana Hackman is the owner of the original Interpretive Dance video.
 It was uploaded to TikTok on October 3rd and has amassed over 27 million views and 4.7 million likes.

 The video was paired with text that read 'making my roommate's boyfriend perform an interpretive dance to spend the night.'
+Although the original video is on a private account, you can watch it below.

 An instant viral sensation, the true star — the 'boyfriend' — has stayed anonymous.
 But Alana finally spoke to Today to answer the burning question on everyone's mind: yes, the video was real, not staged.